kiakayemen/todo-list-redux-11202024/README.md

-# React + Vite
+# React + Vite + Redux
-Todo list with mock server using json-server, axios and React
+Todo list with mock server using json-server, Redux RTK Query and React

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.